 At university, while you can ask for support from the disability office and other people, and some paperwork can be passed on to your department, it’s your responsibility to tell people about your diagnosis AND to explain to them what that means for you.

-Even if somebody knows about autism and Asperger Syndrome, it doesn’t mean they know how it will affect you or that they are aware that there are positives as well as negatives to the condition.
+Even if somebody knows about autism, it doesn’t mean they know how it will affect you or that they are aware that there are positives as well as negatives to the condition.

 “I’m always afraid of being turned away or not being able to explain myself well, or being misunderstood and having that change the way I’m treated.”
 (Autism&Uni survey response)